-Sunflower Stem Weevil
+Sunflower Stem Weevil Introduction

 The sunflower stem weevil (Cylindrocopturus adspersus) is a minor to severe sunflower pest throughout most of the Northern Plains.
-Damage caused by this pest may result in lodged sunflower and can be amplified by a dry growing season.
+Injury caused by this pest may result in lodging sunflower and can be amplified by a dry growing season.
 Along with direct damage caused by the sunflower stem weevil, this pest is also a vector of Phoma black stem and charcoal rot.

 Sunflower stem weevil larvae appear as many of the other sunflower pests, white to yellow body with a dark brown head capsule.
 However, unlike many sunflower pests, the larvae will be found in the vascular tissue of the sunflower stem (Figure 11.54).
 The sunflower stem weevil adults are grayish brown in color with irregular white spots covering the body and black eyes.
-Adults will be 1⁄2 to 3⁄4 of an inch in length and have a long, beak-like mouthpart tucked under the head (Figure 11.55).
+Adults will be $\frac{1}{8}$ to $\frac{3}{16}$ of an inch in length and have a long, beak-like mouthpart tucked under the head (Figure 11.55).